shakdavis/activedirectory-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this image, Windows Remote Desktop service is being utilized.
-In utilizing this service I used this to gain access to both vms in order to see how the backend user (being DC-1) was able to grant the fronten
+In utilizing this service I used this to gain access to both vms in order to see how the backend user (being DC-1) was able to allow and/or deny the frontend user (Client-1) access to certain programs and services over the network.
+I then matched up
 </p>
 <br />